oakes/java-assignments/curriculum/week7.md

 ### Day 3

 * Review assignment
-* Deploying to a server
+* Deploy to a server